 GIS-ready shapefiles, the source point cloud for independent verification, every chart in this report, and the same 3D scene your team will use for harvest planning.

 CSV / shapefile / KML with DBH, height, crown area, lean, and product class.
-UTM Zone 10N or State Plane, sub-foot horizontal precision.
+UTM Zone 10N or State Plane, stand-level location precision for in-field navigation.

 Shapefile of per-tree crown polygons with height, area, and link back to the stem inventory.
 Reads directly as stocking pattern.